yogurt-foundation/yogurt-css-documentation/src/visibility.md

 ## Visibility

-Utility for show or hide without affecting the layout of the document.
+Utilities for show or hide without affecting the layout of the document.

 ### Class